 Let’s face it, things are looking a little different this winter.
 Many families don’t want to navigate travelling abroad so this list of 20 incredible socially distanced winter breaks in the UK should help them find somewhere to go closer to home.

 If your definition of a Winter break is sunshine and beaches, then you might not have considered the UK.
-However, a winter break in the UK is not limited to camping and glamping.
+However, a winter break in the UK is not limited to camping, glamping and London hotels.
 The UK is full of many hidden treasures that many of us are yet to discover.

 While the weather might be unpredictable, families are sure to have a great time and find the right fit for their family.
 There is no such a thing as the weather being no good to explore, it’s all about dressing right!